olahol/react-tagsinput/README.md

 Callback when a tag is added, argument is the added tag.

+##### beforeTagAdd

+Callback before tag will be added, argument is the added tag, you can prevent it by returning false.

 ##### onTagRemove

 Callback when a tag is removed, argument is the removed tag.

 ##### beforeTagRemove

-Callback before tag will be removed, argument is the removed tag, you can prevent it by return false.
+Callback before tag will be removed, argument is the removed tag, you can prevent it by returning false.

 ### Methods